Table of Contents

 Treatment of Acute Abdomen

-Treatment of acute abdomen is based upon the causes and is either conservative or operative, depending on the diagnosis (e.g. appendectomy, cholecystectomy for appendicitis or cholecystitis).
-If abdominal pathology indicates a secondary peritonitis then this has to be treated with antibiotics.
+The definite treatment of acute abdomen is based on the underlying etiology and is either conservative or operative depending on the diagnosis (e.g., appendectomy and cholecystectomy for appendicitis and cholecystitis, respectively).
+If abdominal pathology indicates secondary peritonitis, treatment with antibiotics is necessary.
 It is important not to primarily prescribe cephalosporin in this case.
-This class of antibiotic has a loophole for enterococci and would therefore not be effective against a number of common bacteria that cause acute abdomen – a point which is commonly asked about in written medical exams.
+Cephalosporins are not effective against enterococci, and are therefore not recommended against a number of common bacteria that cause acute abdomen.

 Disease Progress and Prognosis of Acute Abdomen

-The course and prognosis for acute abdomen are highly dependent on the causal factors as acute abdomen is only a working diagnosis until a final clarification of the symptoms can be achieved.
+The course and prognosis of acute abdomen strongly depend on the causal factors as acute abdomen is only a working diagnosis until a final diagnosis is established.